pw32x/Downland_C/README.md

 ## RUNNING THE GAME

 You will need:
-- a copy of the Downland V1.1 rom
+- A copy of the Downland V1.1 rom.
-- install it in the same folder as the Downland_C exe.
+- Install it in the same folder as the Downland_C exe.

 The project loads resources from the Downland rom.
 If the rom isn't present the game will not run.